Most “green” blogs aren’t written to most Americans

 Here’s how you in the 66% can help: make informed, sustainable decisions based on whatever reasoning makes sense to you.
 Then tell your friends about the kinds of products that have helped you the most.
 Help make sustainability become normal!

-Before I started my online business, I was a librarian and musical scholar: author of two respected academic books and numerous articles and review in refereed journals.
+Before I started my online business, I was a librarian and musical scholar: author of two respected academic books and numerous articles and reviews in refereed journals.

 I know how to conduct research.
 I know how to tell which sources are reliable for providing answers to various kinds of questions.